With caravan thefts still a major concern a caravan tracking system can be one way to beat the thieves and recover your tourer if it’s ever stolen.

 Star Player #1

-Phantom has built up a strong pedigree in the caravan tracking systems market.
-This latest product, Phantom Pro 3, uses GSM and GPS technologies and is compatible with an alarm system – when it’s set off it also sends an alert to Phantom, who will then contact you via telephone to check the situation.
+Moving Intelligence (previously Phantom) has built up a strong pedigree in the caravan tracking systems market.
+Its Pro 3 caravan tracking device, uses GSM and GPS technologies and is compatible with an alarm system – when it’s set off it also sends an alert to Moving Intelligence, who will then contact you via telephone to check the situation.
 There’s also a 3G motion sensor to tell you any time your vehicle is on the move without your authorisation.

 You can register up to three emergency contact numbers that can be alerted by a 24-hour call centre if unauthorised movement is detected.

-It also comes with a smartphone app with battery monitoring.
-There’s also an internet portal, MyPhantom, via which you can locate your vehicle, check battery levels, mileages, history etc.
+It also comes with a smartphone app with battery monitoring as well as helpful alerts about your battery being weak or an attempted theft of your caravan.
+There’s also an internet portal, MyPhantom, via which you can locate your vehicle, check battery levels, mileages, battery history etc.

 Key features Thatcham S7 status, 50-channel GPS receiver, proactive via built-in motion sensor, nationwide fitting service, low power drain, daily server check-in, internal antennae, transferable to next vehicle

-Expect to pay From £499 (includes first year’s subscription)
+Expect to pay From £499 (includes monthly subscription)

 Star Player #2